brdav/ppca/README.md

 This implementation uses the expectation-maximization (EM) algorithm to find maximum-likelihood estimates of the PPCA model parameters.
 This enables a principled handling of missing values in the dataset.
 In this implementation, we use `p(X_obs, Z)` as the complete-data likelihood, where `X_obs` denotes the non-missing entries in the data `X`, and `Z` denotes the latent variables (see [4]).

+This implementation was tested for correctness against the [MATLAB ppca function](https://mathworks.com/help/stats/ppca.html).

 ## Requirements

 This implementation uses `numba` (in addition to `numpy`) to accelerate the EM algorithm in the presence of missing values.
 It was tested with Python 3.12 and can be installed as a package with: